HimanUK/himanuk.github.io/_posts/2020-04-12-Intuition.md

 ## Machine Learning

 Machine Learning(ML) techniques enable the agent to learn from data/experience without being explicitly programmed to do so.
 It crudely encompasses 3 parts:
 * Supervised Learning - The algorithm usually assumes a model to learn and historical data.
 The data is used to tune the parameters of the model so that the model can mimic the historical performance given novel data.
+It usually requires labelled data.
-* Unsupervised Learning
+* Unsupervised Learning - Works with unlabelled data.
+It tries to find patterns in the historical data.
-* Reinforcment Learning
+* Reinforcment Learning - Works with a simulator where a data point can be sampled at will.
+Uses scalar feedback signals

+## RL as a more generalized setting

 ## Intuition